oojas/oojas/README.md

 - 🌱 I’m currently learning Spark and RDD
 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with Abode XD designs
-- 💬 Ask me about any Flutter, Hadoop, Spark
+- 💬 Ask me about anytihng related to Flutter, Hadoop, Spark
-- 📫 How to reach me:
+- 📫 How to reach me: -[My Website](ojasgupta.netlify.app)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I debug when I am asleep
 -->